tqoliver/acm-demo/README.md

 ### Terminologies

-**ManagedCluster:** ManagedCluster defines the state of the cluster **ManagedClusterSet:** A ManagedClusterSet is a group of managed clusters.
+**ManagedCluster:** ManagedCluster defines the state of the cluster

+**ManagedClusterSet:** A ManagedClusterSet is a group of managed clusters.
 A managed cluster cannot exist in more than one ManagedClusterSet

-**ManagedClusterSetBinding:** A ManagedClusterSetBinding resource binds a ManagedClusterSet resource to a namespace.
+**ManagedClusterSetBinding:** A ManagedClusterSetBinding resource binds a ManagedClusterSet resource to a namespace

-**Placement:** Defines a rule to select a set of ManagedClusters from the ManagedClusterSets, bound to the placement namespace.
+**Placement:** Defines a rule to select a set of ManagedClusters from the ManagedClusterSets, bound to the placement namespace

-**GitOpsCluster:** Provides integration with ArgoCD and PlacementRef **PlacementRule:** Defines the target clusters for deployment
+**GitOpsCluster:** Provides integration with ArgoCD and PlacementRef

+**PlacementRule:** Defines the target clusters for deployment

 #### Step 1